-Perrone is prior art under 35 U.S.C. § 102(a) to the '270 patent because it was published on March 17, 2007, before even the May 30, 2007, filing date of the earliest application to which the '270 patent claims priority.
+Perrone is prior art under 35 U.S.C. § 102(a) to the '580 patent because it was published on March 17, 2007, before even the May 30, 2007, filing date of the earliest application to which the '580 patent claims priority.

 Perrone taught a phosphoramidate "ProTide" approach to confer potency against hepatitis C virus by activating otherwise inactive nucleosides.
-EX1002 at

-¶86; EX1008.
 Specifically, Perrone taught that the addition of an aryloxy phosphoramidate group at the 5'-position of a uridine nucleoside can confer antiviral activity inhibitory activity in the HCV replicon assay for a compound that was otherwise inactive against hepatitis C virus.
-EX1002 at ¶86; EX1008 at 2.
+EX1008 at 2.

 Perrone also taught that a potent HCV inhibitor nucleoside did not show inhibitory activity in the HCV replicon assay because of the extremely slow intracellular 5'-monophosphorylation of the nucleoside.
-EX1002 at ¶87; EX1008 at 2-4.
+Id. at 2-4.
 In addition, Perrone taught that the triphosphate nucleoside analogue showed potent inhibition of HCV in the NS5B Polymerase assay as a means of identifying nucleosides which were inefficiently phosphorylated.
-EX1002 at ¶87; EX1008 at 1.
+Id. at 1.

 Perrone employed the well-known ProTide strategy to prepare about 20 stable phosphate-based prodrugs of the nucleoside.
-EX1002 at ¶88; EX1008 at 4 (Table 1).
+Id. at 4 (Table 1).
 These prodrugs were hydrolyzed into 5'-monophosphorylated derivatives of the nucleoside inside the cell, thereby bypassing the need for kinase-mediated monophosphorylation.
-EX1002 at ¶88; EX1008 at 1-2.
+Id. at 1-2.
 Among these aryloxy phosphoramidate prodrugs, Perrone particularly taught that, "the isopropyl ester (15) showed high potency and represented one of the most active phosphoramidates prepared."
-EX1002 at ¶88; EX1008 at 3.
+Id. at 3.

-X. CLAIMS 1, 2, 10-18 AND 20-25 ARE UNPATENTABLE
+X. CLAIMS 1-14 ARE UNPATENTABLE

-Each and every feature of claims 1, 2, 10-18 and 20-25 can be found in the prior art reference identified below.
+Each and every feature of claims 1-14 of the '580 patent can be found in the prior art reference identified below.
 EX1002 at ¶92.
-In addition, a POSA would have been motivated to combine the references as discussed below and had a reasonable expectation of success of arriving at the subject matter of each of claims 1, 2, 10-18 and 20-25.
-Id.
+In addition, a POSA would have been motivated to combine the references as discussed below and had a reasonable expectation of success of arriving at the subject matter of each of the claims of the '580 patent.
+EX1002 at ¶92.

-Each of claims 1, 2, 10-18 and 20-25 is presented below followed by an analysis of the claims.
+Each of claims 1-14 is presented below followed by an analysis of the claims.
 The analysis below identifies exemplary disclosure of the cited references with respective to the corresponding claim elements, and is not meant to be exhaustive.
+EX1002 at ¶93.

-A. Ground 1: Claims 1, 2, 10-18 and 20-25 Were Anticipated By Sofia
+A. Ground 1: Claims 1-14 Were Anticipated By Sofia